hl7dk/kl-gateway-prevention/input/pagecontent/index.md

 ##### Attributes
 * A diagnosis code
 * A reference to the citizen
-* A FHIR status attribute
+* Two FHIR status attributes

 ##### Validation
 * One and only one diagnosis code exists and should be drawn from SKS or ICPC2
 * One and only one reference to the citizen exists
-* The FHIR status is mandatory and should be drawn from the appropriate standard FHIR-ValueSet
+* One FHIR status is mandatory and should be drawn from the appropriate standard FHIR-ValueSet.
+The other not mandatory, but it is needed for reporting entered-in-error.

 ## PlannedIntervention
 This model holds information about prevention/health promotion interventions planned for a citizen.